Puget Sound: Environmental issues

-Over the past 30 years, as the human population of the region has increased, there has been a correlating decrease in various plant and animal species which inhabit Puget Sound.
+Over the past 30 years, as the region's human population has increased, there has been a correlating decrease in various plant and animal species which inhabit Puget Sound.
 The decline has been seen in numerous populations including forage fish, salmonids, bottom fish, marine birds, harbor porpoise, and orcas.
-The decline is attributed to a variety of issues, including human population growth, pollution, and climate change.
+The decline is attributed to various issues, including human population growth, pollution, and climate change.
 Because of this population decline, there have been changes to the fishery practices, and an increase in petitioning to add species to the Endangered Species Act.
 There has also been an increase in recovery and management plans for many different area species.

 The causes of these environmental issues are toxic contamination, eutrophication (low oxygen due to excess nutrients), and near shore habitat changes.
+The Washington Department of Fisheries began an artificial reef construction program in 1975 to create habitats in Puget Sound for declining fish populations, particularly rockfish and lingcod.
+Some reefs used disposed vehicle tires, tied together with polypropylene rope, until they were phased out in 1982 in favor of less-expensive scrap concrete.
+The degraded rope allowed disposed tires to create obstructions that damage habitats and harm Puget Sound wildlife; the state government began removing the tire piles in late 2024 at Tolmie State Park.
+An estimated 100,000 tires remain in Puget Sound at 14 identified sites.

-On May 22, 1978, a valve was mistakenly opened aboard the submarine USS Puffer releasing up to 500 US gallons (1,900 L; 420 imp gal) of radioactive water into Puget Sound, during an overhaul in drydock at Bremerton Naval Shipyard.
+On May 22, 1978, a valve was mistakenly opened aboard the submarine USS Puffer, releasing up to 500 US gallons (1,900 L; 420 imp gal) of radioactive water into Puget Sound, during an overhaul in drydock at Bremerton Naval Shipyard.